Hockey: Modern usage

 In most of the world, the term hockey when used without clarification refers to field hockey, while in Canada, the United States, Russia and most of Eastern and Northern Europe, the term usually refers to ice hockey.

 In more recent history, the word "hockey" is used in reference to either the summer Olympic sport of field hockey, which is a stick and ball game, and the winter ice team skating sports of bandy and ice hockey.
 This is because field hockey and other stick and ball sports and their related variants preceded games which would eventually be played on ice with ice skates, namely bandy and ice hockey, as well as sports involving dry floors such as roller hockey and floor hockey.
 However, the "hockey" referred to in common parlance often depends on locale, geography, and the size and popularity of the sport involved.
 For example, in Europe, "hockey" more typically refers to field hockey, whereas in Canada, it typically refers to ice hockey.
-In the case of bandy, the game was initially called "hockey on the ice" and preceded the organization and development of ice hockey, but was officially changed to "bandy" in the early 20th century in order to avoid confusion with ice hockey, a separate sport.
-Bandy, while related to other hockey games, derives some of its inspiration from Association football.
+In the case of bandy, the game was initially called "hockey on the ice" and preceded the organization and development of ice hockey, but was officially changed to "bandy" in the early 20th century to avoid confusion with ice hockey, a separate sport.
+Bandy, while related to other hockey games, derives some of its inspiration from association football.